fjgalesloot/roon-extension-mqtt/README.md

 The extension will ignore `+ 1` and similar when zones are grouped.
 So a grouped zone named `Kitchen + 2` will need to be addressed as `Kitchen` when you want to publish or subscribe to topics.

-You can also see all published MQTT methods by uncommenting line 19 in app.js.
-Be aware that this will create a much larger log file.

 ### Control

 To control a zone or an output, push a MQTT message to a zone/output like the following examples: